 Transition services are not separate from VR services; they are a strategy of VR services designed to help students and youth with disabilities make the best use of VR services to achieve a successful vocational outcome.
 Services can be provided to individuals who are eligible or potentially eligible.
 Not all students who are referred and are potentially eligible will be eligible for VR services.
 When students are not eligible, they should be referred to other relevant community resources.

+Figure 1 depicts the eligibility relationship between VR, VR transition services, and VR Pre-ETS.
+Figure 1 only explains eligibility.
+The figure illustrates that:

+Basic VR services include the full array of allowable services available to customers of any age that are documented in the IPE and are necessary for the customer to reach his or her vocational goal.
+An individual must be determined eligible for VR to receive Basic VR services.

+VR transition services are for students AND youth with disabilities.
+VR transition services are broader than Pre-ETS, are for students and youth up to age 24, and are more like the full array of services offered in Basic VR.
+Transition services are aimed at supporting the transition of the student or youth to postsecondary education and employment.
+If the individual has reached the maximum age for Pre-ETS and is no longer eligible for Pre-ETS activities, as long as the individual has not reached 25 the transition services listed above are available.
+This is also true for Supported Employment.
+An individual must be determined eligible for VR to receive VR transition services.

 C-1305-1: Core Skills

 …